gkorpal/gkorpal.github.io/_pages/jottings.md

 # Math tech

-The following is a rough outline of various tech set-ups I have worked with.
+The following is a list of various math tech setups I have worked with over the years.

 |  Interval (years) | Operating system | Primary software |
 | ----------------- | ---------------- |-------------|